Reasons to hire a private investigator for claims investigations

 The National Insurance Crime Bureau estimates that workers’ compensation insurance fraud costs companies $30 billion annually.
 Other sources indicate that only one to two percent of workers’ compensation claims are fraudulent, but it’s still a significant cumulative effect on businesses in the U.S

-Hiring a private investigator can use several approaches to help ensure claims are legitimate before the company pays the claim.
+A private investigator can use several approaches to help ensure claims are legitimate before the company pays the claim.

 If a company is suspicious that an employee may be faking an on-the-job injury, a private investigator can conduct surveillance for a few days to monitor the employee’s activity level outside of work.
 If an employee claims they’re unable to walk without crutches and can’t work but is then seen taking out the trash at home, there’s a good chance they’re exaggerating the injury.